fabrv/rescript-ionic/README.md

 ```html
 <script type="module" src="/src/Main.res.mjs"></script>
 ```

+Now open two terminals, in one run `npm run res:dev` and in the other `npm run dev`

 ## Current state
 Most components have bindings, enough to build and run a working app.